strictdoc-project/strictdoc.tmLanguage/README.md

 In the cloned `strictdoc.tmLanguage` folder, there is a file called `syntaxes/sdoc.tmLanguage.json`.
-Open that file and replace all occurrences of `source.rst` with `lngpck.source.rst`.
+Open that file and replace all occurrences of `text.restructuredtext` with `lngpck.text.restructuredtext`.
 This is needed because TM4E language repository maintains all its .json language files under the `lngpck.*` namespace.
-Changing to `lngpck.source.rst` helps the StrictDoc grammar to properly locate the RST grammar in Eclipse.
+Changing to `lngpck.text.restructuredtext` helps the StrictDoc grammar to properly locate the RST grammar in Eclipse.

 Follow the same steps as for RST above: import the `sdoc.tmLanguage.json` file.